 (Mora et al., 2012).
 Under reporting of the time-step used occurred in 37.3% of the papers.
 The choice of time-step is determined by both the physical model and computational choices, and no rational was given for the decision in those studies.
 There was no relationship of time-step choice on the metrics of dispersal or settlement, therefore it is integral to be accurate when resolving oceanographic forcing.

-The models used different time-scales of oceanographic data depending on the trends they were interested (inter- or intra-annual).
+The models used different time-scales of oceanographic data depending on the trends of interest (inter- or intra-annual).
 Studies trended towards running the biophysical model using only the time-scale of a few years (median = 3 years) (Figure 7) with the majority using only a single year in their connectivity study.
 Only one study used the average of several years input data to interpret mean connectivity patterns (Feutry et al., 2013).
 Other outliers included studies investigating climate change scenarios, which used periods of 60 years (Aiken et al., 2011) and 130 years (Andrello et al., 2014).
 In these studies, the earliest year modelled was 1950, and the latest year modelled was 2100 (using ocean current data based on past averages).
 The average of the dates modelled was a start date of 2001 with an end date of 2008.
 Although not all models used continuous years as input, some studies only used specific years as input.

 Figure 7: Density plot of the total years modelled in each of the model runs